Link to section 'Overview of Hammer' of 'Overview of Hammer' Overview of Hammer

-Hammer nodes run CentOS 7 and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
+Hammer nodes run CentOS 7 and use Slurm (Simple Linux Utility for Resource Management) as the batch scheduler for resource and job management.
 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).

-On Hammer, ITaP recommends the following set of compiler and math libraries.
+On Hammer, the following set of compiler and math libraries are recommended:

 $ module load rcac